-1. Worksheets (HT).
+1. Worksheets or Laboratory Practices (PL).
 Solving practical problems individually or in small groups.

-- 2. Laboratory Deliverable (L).
+- Laboratory Deliverable (EL).
 Performance of laboratory practices and delivery of the corresponding reports.
 The evaluation will consider systematic observation, where the teacher will record the main difficulties and skills observed in each student, and the realization of a single memory by practice, by each of the groups of students who have done it. - 3.
 Intermediate Assessment Tests (PEI1, PEI2).
 Performing written tests focused on both practical and theoretical aspects of the subject.